Objective: Gain Visibility

 - Set the Scan Scope which includes settings like the maximum number of pages to crawl, URLs to include or exclude from the scan, as well as parameters to include or exclude from the scan.
-If you are testing the tool on a customer facing application, it would be useful to either use a low number of links to crawl or restrict your testing to a small subsection of the site using wildcards.
+If you are using the tool to test a customer-facing application, it would be useful to either use a low number of links to crawl or restrict your testing to a small subsection of the site using wildcards.

 - Add your authentication credentials if certain parts of the app are visible only after logging in.
 The webscantest and hackazon apps accept Basic and Form authentication, but you can also try authentication on your own apps and experience improved scan results.

 - Select an attack template.
 For the first scan, we recommend using the "Crawl Only" template to make an inventory of the publicly visible resources on your web application.
 You can then focus on a smaller subsection of the app to run more comprehensive tests such as the "All modules" template.

 - Click Save.